Broad Capital Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Broad Capital insiders, such as employees or executives, is commonly permitted as long as it does not rely on Broad Capital's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Broad Capital insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Yakira Capital Management, Inc. over a month ago Disposition of 571850 shares by Yakira Capital Management, Inc. of Broad Capital at 11.86 subject to Rule 16b-3 | ||
+Yakira Capital Management, Inc. over two months ago Disposition of 571850 shares by Yakira Capital Management, Inc. of Broad Capital at 11.86 subject to Rule 16b-3 | ||

-Yakira Capital Management, Inc. over two months ago Disposition of 8750 shares by Yakira Capital Management, Inc. of BROAD CAPITAL at 11.2 subject to Rule 16b-3 | ||
+Yakira Capital Management, Inc. over three months ago Disposition of 8750 shares by Yakira Capital Management, Inc. of BROAD CAPITAL at 11.2 subject to Rule 16b-3 | ||

-Yakira Capital Management, Inc. over six months ago Disposition of 8750 shares by Yakira Capital Management, Inc. of Broad Capital at 11.2 subject to Rule 16b-3 | ||
+Yakira Capital Management, Inc. over a year ago Disposition of 8750 shares by Yakira Capital Management, Inc. of Broad Capital at 11.2 subject to Rule 16b-3 | ||

 Shaolin Capital Management Llc over a year ago Broad Capital exotic insider transaction detected |